-The Forge temple known as the Kabeiroi had grown strong and powerful even before it's infection.
+The Forge temple known as the Kabeiri had been strong and powerful even before it's infection.
 Once tainted it began expanding it's influence yet further.
 The scions of the new cult slunk into the society of Thelema like the choking fronds of a creeping vine, patient and inexorable.
-The sons and daughters of the temple had grown strong, reaching the highest position of authority by the middle the M40.
+The sons and daughters of the temple had grown strong, reaching the highest position of global authority by the middle the M40.
 It is around this time though, that the organisation began to diverge from the usual sequence of events when a powerful genestealer cult reached this level of infiltration.

 The great patriarch of the order, known as father Typhon, or to many of the cult as the Old Wyrm, is a truly ancient genestealer.
-Ferried across the void in stasis by the hive fleet, Pyracmon was secreted into the space hulk the Age of Dreams along with many of his brothers.
+Ferried across the void in stasis by the hive fleet, Typhon was secreted into the space hulk the Age of Dreams along with many of his brothers.
 The hulk had been vomited forth from the warp before the fleet as it made the journey across the empty space between the galaxies.
 There it hung for a time before again being drawn back into warpspace.
 How long it remained there, none can say, as time has no meaning in the realm of the Gods.

 In the beginning of M38 the Age of Dreams again appeared in real-space near the world of Draconith.
 It drifted for decades before eventually being marked by an explorator vessel for future investigation.
 The world of Thelema was tasked with mapping the hulk and recovering any items or artefacts of worth due to the presence of the mechanicus forge temple on the planet.
-The Theleman team sent returned with the soon-to-be new head of their Order, the genestealer Pyracmon, who was christened by the xenobiologist leader of the explorator expedition.
+The Theleman team sent returned with the soon-to-be new head of their order who was reverently christened by the xenobiologist leader of the explorator expedition.
 So the new cult was born.

-The devotion to the machine God was slowly subverted by the worship of Pyracmon, who had come to be seen as the voice of the machine God itself, the true omnissiah.
+The devotion to the machine God was slowly perverted into the worship of Typhon, who had come to be seen as the voice of the machine God itself, the true omnissiah.
 It was not an easy or quick transition, however, with many of the magos immune to infection, necessitating their eventual destruction.

 The combination of the knowledge and mysterious nature of the adeptus mechanicus and the single-minded ambition of the cult made for a powerful combination.
 By M40.508 it was in control of many of the most influential institutions.
 But the cult had suffered it's own schisms in recent years.
 Many of the brethren felt something was wrong with the way plans were proceeding.
 This, in itself was troubling, as dissent in a genestealer cult is virtually unheard of.

-Pyracmon was most pleased with his growing power, but he did not feel the pull of the hive mind as it drew close to devour Thelema.
-The whispers in his head were not those of the great beast.
+Typhon was most pleased with his growing power, but he did not feel the pull of the hive mind as it drew close to devour Thelema.
+The constant whispers in his head were not those of the Devourer.
 They came from another place entirely, and they worried at the edges of his psyche like wolves nipping at the heels a great beast.
 This sent ripples of unease into the Broodmind of the cult in it's turn.

-Far beyond Thelema, in the depths of space, lie the dead husks of the hive fleet that bore Pyracmon across the stars.
+Far beyond Thelema, in the depths of space, lie the dead husks of the hive fleet that bore Typhon across the stars.
 Designated hive fleet Hephaestus, it was caught in a violent and sudden warpstorm soon after the Age of Dreams vanished back into the ether.
 The entire fleet was either pulled into the warp or destroyed.
 Not a single tyranid creature survived.
-As if this weren't enough to sever the link between Pyracmon and the hive mind, the creature that emerged from the warp was no longer a creature of instinct, but independent, cunning, and hungry for power.
+As if this weren't enough to sever the link between Typhon and the hive mind, the creature that emerged from the warp was no longer a creature of instinct, merely following it's genetic directives.

-A large aberration, brother Welt.
+My aberrations, brothers Sloth and Welt.
 Blind and deformed, Welt relies on the auto-senses in his autocannon to see, while a generous amount of combat stims are administered to keep the pain at bay.
 He counts as a weapons team.
 Brother Sloth is one of the gorgeous new cult aberrations.